 - 3.7 The consultation was also promoted city wide.
 This involved creating a selective licensing page on the Council's website, which attracted 7952 hits with 1761 downloads of material.
 In addition, there was also a bespoke social media campaign that was mainly conducted via the Council's Facebook page.
 The Facebook campaign had a reach of over 125,000 via newsfeeds and created over 2,200 reactions and comments.
 In addition, adverts were placed on digital boards on York Road in east Leeds and on Meadow Road in the south of the city, and adverts were placed on the rear of 30 buses operated by First Bus Leeds in August and September.
-Officers also attended city wide landlord forums and meetings such as the Strategic Housing Board involving partners to discuss the proposal and invite feedback. - 3.8 As a result of the proposal, a Say No to Leeds landlord campaign group was created to oppose the proposal of selective licensing in the area.
+Officers also attended city wide landlord forums and meetings such as the Strategic Housing Board involving partners to discuss the proposal and invite feedback. - 3.8 As a result of the proposal, a "Say No to Leeds", landlord campaign group was created to oppose the proposal of selective licensing in the area.
 Consisting of landlords and local agents, the group produced their own literature, website and campaign.
-They also met with the Chair of Scrutiny Board (Environment, Housing and Communities) to discuss their concerns and issues.
+They also met with the Chair of the Scrutiny Board (Environment, Housing and Communities) to discuss their concerns and issues.
 They have provided written feedback which forms part of the business case.
 (See Appendices 10 and Appendix 19) - 3.9 Whilst individuals and organisations were able to provide written feedback to inform the business case, representations were mainly received via two questionnaires (one version for landlords, letting and managing agents and one for residents and stakeholders).
 The questionnaires were completed online via the Council's website; via face to face interviews with the community at various Council buildings or copies were left with organisations who requested them.

-Consultation Outcome
+Consultation outcome

 - 3.10 The main form of feedback received was via the questionnaires which was available both online and as paper copies.
 One was for the residents and stakeholders and a second for landlords and managing agents.
-The questionnaires allowed people to have their say on the proposal of selective licensing, what they considered to be the issues affecting the area in relation to the criteria for high levels of deprivation set by the Government and whether they were for, against or neutral in terms of the scheme. (see Appendix 5 of a copy of the questionnaires) - 3.11 A total of 1,126 questionnaires were completed by residents, stakeholders, landlords and agents.
-904 responses were received from residents and stakeholders and 222 from landlords and agents. - 3.12 The Council is required to consider the representations made and the representations have been included in the business case for consideration together with the Council's responses to them.
-The Council has taken all representations into account and these have contributed to the conclusions of the business case and the recommendations of this report. - 3.13 All returns from the questionnaires have been validated and checked for duplication or numerous entries to ensure they are a true reflection of opinions and that no one tried to influence the outcome.
-The validation showed there is no reason not to have confidence in the outcome.
+The questionnaires allowed people to have their say on the proposal of selective licensing, what they considered to be the issues affecting the area in relation to the criteria for high levels of deprivation set by the Government and whether they were for, against or neutral in terms of the scheme. (see Appendix 5 for a copy of the questionnaires) - 3.11 A total of 1688 questionnaires were completed by residents, stakeholders, landlords and agents.
+1489 responses were received from residents and stakeholders and 199 from landlords and agents. - 3.12 The Council is required to consider the representations made and the representations have been included in the business case for consideration together with the Council's responses to them.
+The Council has taken all representations into account and these have contributed to the conclusions of the business case and the recommendations of this report.